 RELIGION, FAMILY SIZE, AND CHILD HEALTH

-I currently work on an international team exploring the evolutionary dynamics of religion, family size and child health and success in six settings spread across South Asia, sub-Saharan Africa, and North America.
+As part of an international team, I explore the evolutionary dynamics of religion, family size and child health and success in six settings spread across South Asia, sub-Saharan Africa, and North America.
 For more information, please visit the project website.

 REPRODUCTIVE DECISION-MAKING & SOCIAL SUPPORT